aiven/aiven-docs/docs/products/clickhouse/concepts/clickhouse-tiered-storage.md

 limited: true
 ---

-Discover the tiered storage capability in Aiven for ClickHouse®.
-Learn how it works and explore its use cases.
-Check out why you might need it and what benefits you get using it.

-## Overview

 The tiered storage feature introduces a method of organizing and storing data in two tiers for improved efficiency and cost optimization.
 The data is automatically moved to an appropriate tier based on your database's local disk usage.

 On top of this default data allocation mechanism, you can control the tier your data is stored in using custom data retention periods.

 The tiered storage in Aiven for ClickHouse consists of the following two
 layers: